 ERROR 1698 (28000): Access denied for user 'root'@'localhost'

-This error is caused by the auth_socket plugin.
-The simplest solution is to just disable the plugin.
-Here are the commands to do it:
+Explanation: This error is caused by the auth_socket plugin.
+The simplest solution is to just disable the plugin which we will show you how to do below.

 $ sudo mysql -u root